Thursday, March 5, 2026

 When we got back to our gate, it was empty.
 Not a soul around so we browsed the internet and I worked a bit on the blog.

 When it came time to board, there were still just a few people around so we boarded early.
-We had across the isle seating but since the plane was so empty we each took a window seat.
-There wasn't much to watch since we flew mostly a few miles off shore and there were constant clouds over the land.
+We had across-the-isle seating but since the plane was so empty we each took a window seat.
+There wasn't much to watch since we flew mostly a few miles offshore and there were constant clouds over the land.

 I got chipotle fried chicken pieces (chicken nuggets) and Mike got a burger.

-Te Papa museum is supposed to be the best museum in the country.
+Te Papa Museum is supposed to be the best museum in the country.
 I'm not really going to cover everything since it's a museum and photography was forbidden in much of it and I'd never get the details right anyway.

 Floor 4 started to be much more interesting.
 New Zealand was formed when the Treaty of Waitangi was signed in 1840.
-There was a version in English and a version in Maori but the 2 version had some variations.
-The English version gave the Queen sovereignty where the Maori left the chiefs as sovereign.
+There was a version in English and a version in Māori but the 2 versions had some variations.
+The English version gave the Queen sovereignty where the Māori left the chiefs as sovereign.
 Many arguments and oppressions resulted from those differences.
-The museum had displays showing those differences and how they effected the Maori people.
+The museum had displays showing those differences and how they effected the Māori people.

 In 1940, 100 years after the signing there was a Waka gathering to commemorate the signing.
 Waka means canoe and many hundred canoes paddled together to celebrate New Zealand.

-The museum had displays about all the species that have gone extinct since the arrival of men on the island.
+The museum had displays about all the species that have gone extinct since the arrival of people on the island.
 The most prominent is the Moa.
-It was a huge flightless bird, much like an ostridge but looked even bigger and tougher.
-It was hunted to extinction by the Maori about a thousand years ago.
-The skeletons were huge and much more dinosaur like than I'd seen before.
+It was a huge flightless bird, much like an ostrich but looked even bigger and tougher.
+It was hunted to extinction by the Māori about a thousand years ago.
+The skeletons were huge and much more dinosaur-like than I'd seen before.

-One really cool display was video about early population of the island.
-It used a disneyland like effect to place a young girl on the deck of a "Moana like" raft and she told the story of the crossing with various cousins coming in and out of the hut on deck.
+One really cool display was a video about early population of the island.
+It used a Disneyland like effect, called Pepper's Ghost, to place a young girl on the deck of a large Māori raft.
+She told the story of the crossing with various cousins coming in and out of the hut on deck.
 It was pretty cool and seemed like it would entertain kids very well.

-I was a little surprised and disappointed at how few Maori artifacts we saw in the museum.
+I was a little surprised and disappointed at how few Māori artifacts we saw in the museum.
 Most things were from neighboring lands like the Cooke Islands.
-A quick google search showed that the lack of artifacts come from cultural practices and colonization.
-The Maori didn't build homes, tools, and utensils for centuries of use.
-They were short term things.
-And what things they had were often taken by colonists or destroyed as new cities and farms were built.
+A quick google search showed that the lack of artifacts was due to a combination of cultural practices and colonization.
+The Māori didn't build homes, tools, and utensils with the intention of getting centuries of use out of them.
+They were short term things mostly built from wood.
+And what things they did have were often taken by colonists or destroyed as new cities and farms were built.

 As we walked back to the hotel, the wind was really whipping around us.
 Mike googled wind and Wellington.
 According to google, Wellington is one of if not the windiest cities on earth.
 It sits at 40 degrees south which is often called the Roaring 40s.
 It is a band around the earth with particularly high winds that constantly blow.
 Couple that with the wind being squeezed between the North and South islands and the hills causing turbulence and you get a place with the average wind speed of 27 kilometers per hour.
 That's pretty fast and it's the norm.